Earth Notes: On Condensation ManagementUpdated 2024-01-16.

-We found that condensation on the bedroom windows in particular was getting bad, requiring an occasional wipe down of the windows two or three times per week with a towel to remove the water and wipe away spots of mould.
+We found that condensation on the bedroom windows in particular was getting bad.
+We had to wipe down the windows two or three times per week with a towel to remove the water.
+We also had to wipe away spots of mould.

-(We've also had problems with consendation between the panes of our (old) double glazing, not just on the inside of the inside pane, which I think is due to failed seals, and is annoyingly unsightly.)
+(We also had problems with condensation between the panes of our old double glazing.
+Not just on the inside of the inside pane, which was likely due to failed seals.
+In any case, it is unsightly.)

-We had a rucksack jammed beside a wardrobe against an ouside wall go mouldy and leave a worrying mark on the wall; the bag was rescued with a thorough wash and we've improved ventilation where it was.
-This incident forced me to consider the whole issue more carefully...
+We had a rucksack go mouldy that was jammed beside a wardrobe against an outside wall.
+It also left a worrying mark on the wall.
+The bag was rescued with a thorough wash.
+And we've improved ventilation where it was.
+But this forced me to consider the whole issue more carefully...

-In the very cold weather of the 2009/10 winter (several degrees below freezing) we have all been sleeping with our windows shut, so to improve general ventilation all round during the day we make sure that the bedroom radiators are off and doors shut and the windows open for somewhere up to around an hour, ie we force a change of air in the room without cooling the rest of the house too much.
+In the very cold weather of the 2009--2010 winter (several degrees below freezing) we have all been sleeping with our windows shut.
+So to improve general ventilation all round during the day we make sure that the bedroom radiators are off and doors shut and the windows open for somewhere up to around an hour.
+We force a change of air in the room without cooling the rest of the house too much.

-Another important means to avoid condensation is to keep the doors closed of the the kitchen when cooking (and a keep window open) and the bathroom while bathing or showering and then open the bathroom windows afterwards (with the door shut).
-This avoids the bulk of the moisture getting into the rest of the house, but rather vents it to the outside, again not cooling the rest of the house.
+Another important means to avoid condensation is to keep your kitchen door closed when cooking.
+Maybe keep a window open too.
+Keep the bathroom door shut while bathing or showering.
+Then open the bathroom windows afterwards, with the door still shut.
+This avoids the bulk of the moisture from these "wet rooms" getting into the rest of the house.
+Instead it is vented to the outside, while not cooling the rest of the house.

-We avoid using the tumble dryer if we possibly can (maybe once or twice November to February when outdoor drying is impossible) and so we bought a washing machine with the fastest spin we could leaving little residual dampness in the clothes after the wash.
-We then dry the clothes in the kitchen on a clothes horse (with a few stubborn things on the radiator too) but as we keep the temperature up a bit ("1" rather than frost TRV setting) and the kitchen has direct external ventilation because of the gas cooker, this does not seem to cause a dampness problem itself, eg the kitchen window is rarely signifcantly misted up or worse.
+We avoid using the tumble dryer if we possibly can.
+(Maybe once or twice November to February when outdoor drying is impossible.)
+We bought a washing machine with the fastest spin we could.
+It leaves little residual dampness in the clothes after the wash.
+We dry the clothes in the kitchen on a clothes horse.
+A few stubborn items go on the radiator.
+We keep the temperature up a bit ("1" rather than frost TRV setting).
+And the kitchen has direct external ventilation because of the gas cooker.
+So this does not seem to cause a dampness problem itself.
+The kitchen window is rarely significantly misted up or worse.

-If air-tightness gets very good, for example anywhere near Passivhaus levels, then it will probably be necessary to introduce forced ventilation, in particular MHRV (Mechanical Heat-Recovery Ventilation) to get excess moisture out of the house without losing too much heat (or 'cool' in a cooling season/climate).
+If air-tightness gets very good, for example anywhere near Passivhaus levels, then it will likely be necessary to introduce forced ventilation.
+MHRV (Mechanical Heat-Recovery Ventilation) may be key, to get excess moisture out of the house without losing too much heat.
+(Or losing too much 'cool' in a cooling season/climate.)

 I'm keeping an eye on Chris Benson's installation...

-As a test 2010/12/24 I bought the Argos 425/0777 (MDT-10DMN3) portable dehumidifier nominally able to extract 10l of water per 24h, and rated at 220W but actually measured at 183W.
-For our smallest bedroom it reduced the relative humidity from about 73% to 50% in a couple of hours and the air felt distinctly drier.
+As a test 2010-12-24 I bought the Argos 425/0777 (MDT-10DMN3) portable dehumidifier.
+It is specified to extract 10l of water per 24h.
+It is rated at 220W consumption.
+But I measured it using 183W.
+For our smallest bedroom it reduced the relative humidity from about 73% to 50% in a couple of hours, and the air felt distinctly drier.

-The aim in the first instance is to reduce or remove visible condensation on windows (and any out of sight elsewhere), but also should act as a small heat pump with a CoP (coefficient of performance) of better than 1 by extracting heat from the moisture that was in the air.
+The aim in the first instance is to reduce or remove visible condensation on windows (and any out of sight elsewhere).
+It is a small heat pump with a CoP (coefficient of performance) of better than 1 by extracting heat from the moisture that was in the air.

-2012/01/13: given that our MHRV was having trouble preventing condensation one windows upstairs with low temperatures (<5°C) outside, possibly because of laundry drying and cooking in the kitchen, I set the dehumidifier up in the kitchen late morning and 9 hours later the kitchen was warm (~20°C), humidity was low (~57%RH) even after some more cooking, etc, and the laundry was reasonably dry.
+2012-01-13: our MHRV was having trouble preventing condensation on windows upstairs when it was cold (below 5°C) outside.
+(Possibly because of laundry drying and cooking in the kitchen.)
+I set the dehumidifier up in the kitchen late morning.
+Nine hours later the kitchen was warm (~20°C).
+Humidity was low (~57%RH), even after some more cooking.
+And the laundry was reasonably dry.
 The dehumidifier had removed ~1.5l of water from the air.
-Running ~9h at 180W (as previously measured) ie ~1.7kWh is a big chunk of our usual ~4kWh/d energy budget, but probably less than tumble drying, provides heat, and removes other kitchen/house humidity.
+Running ~9h at 180W (as previously measured), ie ~1.7kWh, is a big chunk of our usual ~4kWh/d energy budget.
+Still probably less than tumble drying.
+It also provided heat, and removed other kitchen/house humidity.

-Removing 1l of water from the air with that device uses ~1kWh and takes about 6h and possibly has a heating CoP of ~1.6.
+Removing 1l of water from the air with that device uses ~1kWh.
+It takes about 6 hours.